The 20 Best Primary Progressive Aphasia Doctors Near Me in Wisconsin, US

 English, Urdu

 Asad Ullah is a Neurologist in Menomonee Falls, Wisconsin.
 Dr. Ullah is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Benign Rolandic Epilepsy, Seizures, Generalized Tonic-Clonic Seizure, Endoscopy, and Gallbladder Removal.
+His top areas of expertise are Benign Rolandic Epilepsy, Seizures, Generalized Tonic-Clonic Seizure, and Memory Loss.

 Jorge M. Leon